mainmatter/mainmatter.com/blog/_posts/2018-02-06-handling-webhooks-in-phoenix.md

 twitter-handle: niklas_long
 ---

 I recently had to implement a controller which took care of receiving and processing webhooks.
 The thing is, the API could send many different payloads to the webhook callback and there was only one tired and bloated controller action responsible for welcoming them.
-This didn't really seem to fit with the concept of using routes to identify controller actions.
+This didn't really seem to fit with my goal of keeping controller actions concise and focussed.
 So I set out to find a better solution.

 <!--break-->

 #### tl;dr

-Use `forward` on `MyApp.router` to forward `conn` to a custom plug which transforms the `conn`; call `MyApp.WebhookRouter` from the plug.
+Use `forward` on `MyApp.router` to forward `conn` to a custom plug which maps the request to a controller action based on the data in the request body.
 The `WebhookRouter` matches the modified `conn` to the controller actions.

 #### lv;e (long version; enjoy!)

 Let's restate the problem:
-* one controller action
+* all incoming webhooks go to the same route and therefore, the same controller action
 * many different possible webhook payloads
 * different computation required depending on payload